Proving Experienced Legal Services to Offshore Workers in New Orleans

 Am I A Seaman?

 Crewmembers aboard vessels are often referred to as seaman for purposes of the Jones Act.
-In order to seek compensation under the Jones Act as a result of an offshore maritime accident, you must first establish that you are a seaman.
+In order to seek compensation under the Jones Act as a result of an offshore accident, you must first establish that you are a seaman.
 Not every worker injured onboard a vessel is a seaman.
 In order to be considered a seaman, you must generally meet three important requirements:

 You must be onboard a vessel in navigation at the time of your injury.
 A vessel does not necessarily have to be moving to be considered to be in navigation.